Category Archives: Covenant

 3. Family is near the top of any list of idols, and many so-called Christians worship at the family alter sadly prioritizing/worshipping family instead of God.
 When family is worshipped marital divorce damages the image of one’s idol.

-6. The church built a man-made doctrine on divorce based upon a few passages of scripture, often out of context, to the exclusion of much greater passages and related doctrines.
+7. The church built a man-made doctrine on divorce based upon a few passages of scripture, often out of context, to the exclusion of many passages dealing with divorce and related doctrines.

 All of the causes listed above have been explained in detail previously in blog articles except for the second cause, which is why it will be the focus of this article.